5 min. to read.

 Jesus and the disciples come across a man who had been born without sight.
 In the shortest version of the story, Jesus heals the man, and the man decides to follow him.
 In John’s extended version, this event provides a catalog of some of the worst instincts we have as religious people.

 Second, when the man’s neighbors saw him with his sight restored, they couldn’t believe it was him.
 Some of them didn’t recognize the man.
-For them, the man’s disability was his identity.
+For them, the man’s disability was all they could see.
 He had to argue with them about his own identity!
 The religious leaders took this to such extremes that they dragged in the guy’s parents to determine once and for all if he really was who he said he was.
 They didn’t trust the man when he told his own story.

 Who he said he was didn’t fit their views, so they would not accept his identity.
-(If you think that’s not something we do, I’ve got a long, long list of women, disabled people, black and brown people, and even gay and trans people, all of whom have been put in a position by Christians to debate their identity.)
+(If you think that’s not something we do, I’ve got a long, long list of women, disabled people, queer people, and people of color, all of whom have been put in a position by Christians to debate their identity.)

 There’s one last ironic exchange.
 After the episode wraps up, Jesus commented about how his work in the world will bring sight to some who are blind, but some others who think they can see will be blinded.
 Some of the religious leaders overhear this and, with a profound lack of self-awareness, said, “What?
 Is he saying we can’t see?
 That makes no sense at all.”